 3. Study the Competition

 If you want to stand out from the rest of the world, you have to know who surrounds you.
 A good start is looking at your closest competitors.
-What are they doing in the way of building their brand identity?
+What is a brand identity and what are they doing in the way of building their brand identity?
 You want to hit similar mediums, such as social media, but do so in a unique way that sets you apart from other companies doing something similar to what you do.

 4. Toot Your Horn